NordVPN vs. ExpressVPN

 Simultaneous connections per subscription

-While we could use five devices at the same time connecting to ExpressVPN, NordVPN allowed for six devices, up to three on the same server (but with different protocols).
+While we could use five devices at the same time connecting to ExpressVPN, NordVPN allowed for six devices (that’s up to three on the same server but with different protocols), up to three on the same server (but with different protocols).
 Sure, it’s only a difference of one device, but NordVPN takes this category by a hair.

 Devices per subscription